 Importance of Profiling in Sport

-Profiling bridges the gap between ‘good’ performances and ‘great’ ones
+Profiling bridges the gap between ‘potential’ and ‘great’ sports performances

 Your behavior creates your results.
-Behavioral theory states your behavior is a function of your personality within a given environment.
-Many athletes, Coaches and sports professionals do not have a good understanding of their behavior.
+Behavioral theory states that your behavior is a function of your personality within a given environment.
+Many athletes, coaches and sports professionals do not have a good understanding of their behavior.

 Often people act out of habit.
 A habit is a well-rehearsed pattern of behavior.
 Behaving habitually is like operating on autopilot.
 Autopilot works well in certain situations, but not all situations.
 For example, what would happen if you operated on autopilot in an important competition where your well-rehearsed strategies were no longer working?
-To create a successful result in this situation, you would need to be aware of what behaviors you were currently doing and then be able to make changes or adjustments.
+To create a successful result in this situation, you would need to be aware of what behaviors you were currently doing and then be able to make changes or adjustments when you need to.

 Profiling gives you self-awareness (behavioral awareness)